Building flood resilience

 The Approach

-Our researchers led an Independent Review Body (IRB), set up by Hull City Council in 2007.
-The aim was to establish why the physical, institutional and regulatory structures designed to prevent flooding failed comprehensively during the 2007 floods.
+Our researchers led an Independent Review Body (IRB), set up by Hull City Council following the 2007 floods.
+The aim was to establish why the physical, institutional and regulatory structures designed to prevent flooding failed comprehensively.

 The research combined the insights of physical and human geographers (Tom Coulthard, Lynne Frostick, Graham Haughton) and was designed to be policy-relevant and impact-driven, with partnership working at its core.
 The partnership included the local authorities, water companies, industry and representatives from the community and voluntary sectors.